rackerlabs/support-how-to/content/rackspace-email/rackspace-email-to-microsoft-exchange-migration.md

 Microsoft Exchange includes many robust product features that Rackspace Email does not.
 However, we understand that not every customer needs these features.
 To determine if migrating your users to Microsoft Exchange is necessary for your business, lets compare the available solutions.
 We now offer Rackspace Email PLUS which does not require users to migrate.

-Note: Upgrading to Rackspace Email Plus DOES NOT require a migration.
-See [Upgrade to Rackspace Email Plus](/how-to/upgrade-to-rackspace-email-plus/) for details on upgrading from Rackspace Email to Rackspace Email Plus.

 |Feature | Rackspace Email | Rackspace Email Plus | Microsoft Exchange